What is Cybersecurity Hardware and Software Security?

 What is Hardware Security?

-Hardware security is a form of security that secures machine and peripheral hardware from threats.
+Cybersecurity hardware is a form of security that secures machine and peripheral hardware from threats.
 It also uses Integrated Circuit, particularly manufactured to provide cryptographic functions and save from threats.
 It offers immunity from security holes and inherent vulnerabilities of the used OS.

 What is Software Security?